l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 ## Computing with matrices

-Once again, these operations for all weights and biases can be done "all at once" using matrices.
-This will allow us to use libraries that are very optimized for matrix operations and linear algebra in general, this way will now be forming matrices/vectors to do operations.
-As you have seen, to compute the derivative of weight and previous neuron just multiply the derivative of the bias by the value of the previous neuron and weight respectively, so we create a new vector $$\delta^l$$ that will be composed of the bias derivatives of each neuron in the layer $$l$$
+Once again, these operations for all weights and biases can be done "all at once" per layer using matrices, allowing us to use libraries optimized for matrix operations and linear algebra.
+So now we will make matrices/vectors to do these layer operations.
+As you have seen, to compute the derivative of weight and previous neuron, multiply the derivative of the bias by the value of the previous neuron or weight, this way we create a new vector $$\delta^l$$ that will be composed of the bias derivatives of each neuron in the layer $$l$$

 $$
 \delta^3=\begin{bmatrix}